Skip to main content

 --cookie-refresh duration refresh the cookie after this duration; 0 to disable --cookie-expire duration expire timeframe for cookie 168h0m0s

 The "cookie-expire" value should be equal to the lifetime of the Refresh-Token that is issued by the OAuth2 authorization server.
-If it expires earlier and is deleted by the browser, OAuth2 Proxy cannot find the stored Refresh-Tokens in Redis and thus cannot start the refresh flow to get new Access-Tokens.
+If it expires earlier and is deleted by the browser, OAuth2 Proxy cannot find the stored Refresh-Tokens in Redis and thus cannot start the refresh flow to get a new Access-Token.
 If it is longer, it might be that the old Refresh-Token will be found in Redis but has already expired.

 Caveat: It can happen that the Access-Token is valid for e.g. "1m" and a request happens after exactly "59s".
 It would pass OAuth2 Proxy and be forwarded to the backend but is just expired when the backend tries to validate it.
 This is especially relevant if the backend uses the JWT to make requests to other backends.
 For this reason, it's advised to set the cookie-refresh a couple of seconds less than the Access-Token lifespan.